 Media Guardian: Includes the latest UK and world media news, comment and analysis from the Guardian, the world’s leading liberal voice.

 Media Laws: Launched at the end of 2010, this site was founded by Oreste Pollicino, a law professor at Bocconi University and Visiting Scholar at the Institute of European and Comparative Law at Oxford University.
 The main part of the website is still written in Italian, but they’re gathering content in English and Spanish with the aim of addressing media, law and policy in the European context.

 MediaPolicy.org: Mediapolicy.org is run by the Media Program of the Open Society Institute.
 The site carries original research into aspects of media policy with a strong connection to pluralism and diversity, transparency and accountability, editorial independence, freedom of expression and information, public service (public interest), and high professional standards.

 Ofcom: Independent regulator and competition authority for the UK communications industries.

 OfcomWatch: Started in 2003 as an experiment in civic engagement in media and communications regulation and policy making, this is an equal opportunities blog with no overarching agenda.
 OfcomWatch aims to provide an independent, informal, non-partisan, well written, easily readable, occasionally humorous online resource.

-POLIS: POLIS is a joint initiative of LSE’s Department of Media and Communications and the London College of Communication,aimed at working journalists, people in public life and students in the UK and around the world.
+POLIS: POLIS is an initiative of LSE’s Department of Media and Communications, aimed at working journalists, people in public life and students in the UK and around the world.
 POLIS is the place where journalists and the wider world can examine and discuss the media and its impact on society.

 POLIS Director’s Blog: Charlie Beckett comments on international journalism, media and society.